edreamleo/ekr-tbo-in-rust/README.md

 - *The project contains significant logic errors.*
    In particular, no context is ever added to any annotated input token.
    Fixing these errors is beyond the scope of the preset work.
+- *No further work is planned on this project*

 ### Repos